Saoussen-CH/DCGAN-Face-Generator/README.md

 		git clone https://github.com/Saoussen-CH/DCGAN-Face-Generator.git
 		cd DCGAN-Face-Generator
 	```
-3. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
-The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.
+3. Download the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and unzip it in the notebook.
-4. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
-If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
-5. Make sure you have already installed the necessary Python packages according to the Dependecies section of the README.
+4. Make sure you have already installed the necessary Python packages according to the Dependecies section of the README.
-6. Open a terminal window and navigate to the project folder.
+5. Open a terminal window and navigate to the project folder.
 Open the notebook and follow the instructions.

 	```
 		jupyter notebook dlnd_face_generation_.ipynb